Reading Time: 7 minutes | Published 12/02/2021 | Edited: Finley Vile 13/01/2025

 i-Pace-Driving

-Optional Extras
+Optional extras

-Jaguar offers an Electronic Air Suspension for the I-Pace, which automatically lowers the car by 10mm when you’re travelling at speeds over 65mph for an extended amount of time.
+Jaguar offers an Electronic Air Suspension for the I-PACE, which automatically lowers the car by 10mm when you’re travelling at speeds over 65mph for an extended amount of time.

-Living up to the reputation of being a real ‘driver’s car’, you have the option to personalise the Jaguar I-PACE’s throttle sensitivity, steering weight and damper stiffness with the additional Configurable Dynamics system.
-You really can make it your own with a wealth of cool optional extras.
+Living up to its reputation of being a real ‘driver’s car’, you have the option to personalise the Jaguar I-PACE’s throttle sensitivity, steering weight, and damper stiffness with the additional Configurable Dynamics system

 Jaguar-i-pace-screen